radarsu/me/README.md

 - **0.0.0 vs 1.0.0** - start development with `0.0.0` version, use `1.0.0` for first working release.
 - **Add vs Create** - prefer "add".
 It's more intuitive for non-programmers.
 - `app.js` **vs** `index.js` **vs** `main.js` **vs** `server.js`** - prefer `main.js` for an entry file, as it is chosen by Angular and NestJS.
 Leave index for `index.html` and default exporting via `index.js`.
+- **Argument vs Parameter** - use params for method parameters, leave arguments for command line.
 - **Attribute vs Property** - attribute for xml, properties for objects.
 - **Change vs Modify vs Update** - prefer "update".
 It's more standard.
 - **Common vs Partials vs Shared** - common for library names, shared for directory name, don't use partials.